Skip to main content

 The Davidovic Collection, Hugo Friedmann and Books from Theresienstadt [Presentation]

 Contemporary objects are particularly suitable for conveying historical facts.
 They are tangible and provide an introduction to a past world.
 As books are still part of our lives today, they only require a small amount of transfer in order to build a bridge from our own handling of books to that of other people.
 If the books in question are Nazi-looted property and the ownership and circumstances of their confiscation can be established with the help of provenance research, the books are able to reflect the barely imaginable events of the Shoah in miniature.
-They bear witness to the disenfranchisement, persecution, "strangulation of existence" (Jacob Jacobson) and murder of those who were regarded as opponents of the Nazi state.
+They bear witness to the disenfranchisement, persecution, "throttling of livelihood" (Jacob Jacobson) and murder of those who were regarded as opponents of the Nazi state.

 Exhibition Restitution to Budapest